PoKeys joystick issues with Windows 7 and Windows 10 resolved

-- Windows can’t discover joystick after computer reboot.
+- Windows can’t discover the joystick after a computer reboot.

 Please follow these steps:

 2.)
-If issue with your PoKeys joystick persists then we suggest you to use this tool.
-It’s a PoKeys joystick discovery tool and it seeks for PoKeys joystick devices in Windows registry and offers to delete those registry keys / entries.
+If issue with your PoKeys joystick persists then we suggest you to use the PoKeys Joystick Discovery tool.
+It’s a tool that seeks for PoKeys joystick devices in Windows registry and offers to delete those registry keys/entries.
 Before doing that make sure to unplug your PoKeys56U or PoKeys57U and after you run that tool make sure to reboot your computer.
 After reboot plug PoKeys device back and re-calibrate it again.
 Note that in some cases you should run tool with Administrator rights.
 However please be advised to use it on your own responsibility.